szermatt/visual-replace/docs/source/contrib.rst

 by tests and that the tests pass.

-To run the tests, install and setup `eldev`_, checkout git submodules with :command:`git submodule init`, then run :command:`eldev test`.
+To run the tests, install and setup `eldev`_, checkout git submodules with :command:`git submodule update --init--recursive`, then run :command:`eldev test`.

 Tests can also be run from inside of Emacs, using `M-x ert-run-tests-interactively` but when you do so, be aware that there